March Fishing on Florida’s Gulf Coast

 Dave with a Redfish

 But there is good news too.
 In March the fishing on the Gulf Coast is picking up.
-As the waters warm, snook begin to spreading out again.
-Spotted seatrout that have been balled up shivering in deep hole are also on the move.
-Tarpon arrive daily.
-And forage fish return to the flats.
+As the waters warm, snook, who have been hiding in the backcountry all winter, begin to drop out to open water.
+Shivering in deep hole since late fall, spotted seatrout are doing likewise, headed to the grass flats.
+Tarpon are slowly arriving daily.
+And forage fish return as well.
 Yes indeed, March fishing on the Gulf Coast is a time for anglers to rejoice.

 Pete with a Redfish